Choya5011/Poobar/README.md

 [Gallery](#gallery)

 # Modularity
-This repo aims to provide a basic customization guide for fb2k, some basic scripts & component suggestions for achieving this.
+This repo aims to provide a basic JSplitter/SMP customization guide for fb2k.
+With some basic scripts & component suggestions for achieving this.

 * All panel scripts can easily be used individually for other themes
 * The main panel is the blueprint for the layout & controls panel placement within the main JSplitter